coar-repositories/coar-vocabularies-website/webroot/content/resource_types/c_18cp/index.md

 ---
 title: conference paper not in proceedings
 uri: http://purl.org/coar/resource_type/c_18cp
-description: 'A paper, published within a conference proceeding, typically the realization of a research paper reporting original research findings.
+description: 'A paper, typically the realization of a research paper reporting original research findings.
+Use this label when the paper is not published in a proceeding.
 [Source: Adapted from http://purl.org/spar/fabio/ConferencePaper]'
 deprecated: false
 layout: concept
 related: []